nystudio107/plugindev/README.md

 This is a project scaffolding package for Craft 3 CMS plugin development.

+It gives you the following out of the box:

+* Craft CMS `^3.6.7` is installed
+* `craftcms/redactor` plugin is installed
+* `craftcms/commerce` plugin is installed
+* A PHP 8.x environment with Imagick and other needed extensions pre-installed
+* A prefab database seed for both MySQL and Postgres databases
+* The ability to switch between MySQL and Postgres easily
+* Dual [production/debug Docker](https://nystudio107.com/blog/an-annotated-docker-config-for-frontend-web-development#xdebug-performance) containers for PHP, for improved performance while also supporting XDebug
+* Multiple sites for testing
+* Prefab content with a "blog" channel for testing

 ## Using nystudio107/plugindev

 This project package works exactly the way Pixel & Tonic's [craftcms/craft](https://github.com/craftcms/craft) package works; you create a new project by first creating & installing the project: